fortehub/MyExpensesDB/README.md

 # MyExpensesDB
 A very basic and simple SQL Server database.
-I started this project to practice a basic database creation, boost my skills for T-SQL &amp; knowledge on on-premises and cloud.
+I started this project to practice my basic database creation knowledge, boost my skills for T-SQL and SQL Server knowledge on on-premises and cloud.